anxin16/Capstone-Project-2/Capstone-Report/readme.md

 ![f-coef-las3](https://github.com/anxin16/Capstone-Project-2/blob/master/Figures/f-coef-las3.png)
 (This picture is truncated because it's too long for screenshot.)

-From result of Lasso model, we get the 10 most important features to affect life expectancy:
+From result of Lasso model, we get the 10 most important features that affect life expectancy:

 No. | features | Feature Description | Coefficients
 --- | --- | --- | ---